alexbfree/thesis/src/chapter-1.md

 business Opportunities - enhanced trust (Evidence for the impact of knowledge about data handling practices on provider trust and perceived individual power) but also
 Guidance for policymakers, data holders and individuals on how to improve HDR

+<strong>A Reframing of Data Literacy for the Sociotechnical Context</strong>

 all of this informs design but specifically:

 ### Principles for Generative Action towards Improving Human Data Relations{#1.2.4}